Money in the Bank (2021): SmackDown

-After being absent from WWE programming since WrestleMania 36 in April 2020, John Cena made his return to WWE at Money in the Bank, confronting Universal Champion Roman Reigns.
+After being absent from WWE programming since WrestleMania 36 in April 2020, John Cena made his return to WWE at Money in the Bank, confronting SmackDown's Universal Champion Roman Reigns.

 Instead of waiting until SmackDown, John Cena first appeared on Raw to explain his appearance at Money in the Bank.
 He stated that he wanted to put Reigns in his place and officially challenged Reigns for the Universal Championship at SummerSlam.
 On SmackDown, however, Reigns rejected Cena's challenge and instead accepted a challenge from Finn Bálor, who had returned to SmackDown the previous week.
 An altercation occurred during the contract signing the following week, which ultimately led to Cena signing the match contract, officially scheduling Reigns to defend the title against Cena at SummerSlam.

 Also on the following episode of SmackDown, Edge claimed that he would have won the Universal Championship had it not been for Seth Rollins' actions.
 He stated that their issues date back to December 2014 when Rollins had attempted to injure Edge's surgically repaired neck and definitively put an end to his career.
 Rollins then came out and said he despised older wrestlers like Edge and John Cena for coming back and taking opportunities from the current wrestlers who earned them.
 A brawl then ensued with Edge performing the Edgecution on Rollins.
 As Edge attempted a Spear, Rollins retreated.
 On the August 6 episode, Edge challenged Rollins to a match at SummerSlam that Rollins accepted.

 Big E cut a promo on winning the Money in the Bank briefcase and called it the biggest victory of his career, only for Intercontinental Champion Apollo Crews (accompanied by Commander Azeez) to interrupt and gloat about defeating Big E for the title back at WrestleMania 37.
 Dolph Ziggler and Robert Roode interrupted, followed by King Nakamura (accompanied by Rick Boogs) and Cesaro, all wanting to challenge Crews for the Intercontinental Championship.
 A brawl then ensued with Big E, Cesaro, and Nakamura taking out Crews, Azeez, Ziggler, and Roode.
 Big E then appeared on the September 13 episode of Raw and successfully cashed in his Money in the Bank contract on Bobby Lashley to win the WWE Championship, thus transferring to Raw in the process, and made Big E WWE's 33rd Triple Crown winner.

 Also on SmackDown, Jimmy Uso defeated Dominik Mysterio in a singles match, thanks to Jey assisting Jimmy during the pin, similar to the pin during Money in the Bank Kickoff that won The Usos the SmackDown Tag Team Championship from Dominik and Rey Mysterio.
 The following week, Rey defeated Jimmy with that same pinning combination.
 On August 5, a championship rematch between the two teams was scheduled for SummerSlam.
+The Usos would continue to hold the SmackDown Tag Team Championship until WrestleMania 39 in 2023, where they were dethroned by Kevin Owens and Sami Zayn, reigning for 622 days.